Everyone works everyone , but the main idea of the contest is to promote contacts between stations – operators:

 - Call signs logged must be the same as those exchanged over the air by the entrants during the QSO.

-WW PMC contest is supported by following contest software: N1MM logger by N1MM,TR4W by UA4WLI, EI5DI by EI5DI, DXLOG by 9A5K and UCX LOG by DL7UCX.
+WW PMC contest is supported by following contest software: N1MM logger by N1MM,TR4W by UA4WLI, EI5DI by EI5DI ( now FREE) , DXLOG by 9A5K and UCX LOG by DL7UCX.

 Certificates will be awarded to every station in each category, irrespective of the result achieved.